JPP-J/deep-_learning_project/README.md

 ## Project 4: Object Detection Using YOLOv8n 🚦

 - **Description**:
-  Built an object detection system using the **YOLOv8n** (You Only Look Once) model to identify and locate multiple objects within images.
+  Prototype built an object detection system using the **YOLOv8n** (You Only Look Once) model to identify and locate multiple objects within images.
 Leveraged a pretrained YOLOv8n architecture from Ultralytics for fast and accurate detection on custom and public image data.

   The project demonstrates real-time object localization, bounding box prediction, and confidence scoring, suitable for surveillance, automation, or visual analytics tasks.